As always, thanks for using ajolla, and please let us know if you have any questions or feedback.

 Information that’s shared publicly

-- Campaigns you’ve supported (but not given amounts or coupons chosen);
+Campaigns you’ve supported (but not given amounts or rewards chosen);

 If you would like to have a public profile, but don’t want others to see your name or profile image on a campaign’s Community tab, you may choose an account image or name that is not identifiable (e.g., CatLuvr88).
 You can modify or delete certain information associated with your account (such as your username, profile image, biography, and location) from your account settings and you can change your privacy settings if you want to make your profile private or adjust the default settings.